-When you think of luxury in a multi-storey residential building, you think of condominiums and service apartments.
+When considering luxury in a multi-storey residential building, you think of condominiums and service apartments.
 Nowadays, many new property concepts blur the lines between a condo and a serviced apartment.
-However, there are differences between the two, and they both come with their own advantages.
-It is important to know what they are.
+However, there are differences between the two, and they both have advantages.
+It is essential to know what they are.

-This article will look at 5 important points you need to know before buying a condo or serviced apartment.
+This article will examine 5 essential points you need to know before buying a condo or serviced apartment.

 First, let’s define the two.